 Detoxing is one of the biggest fears of many people suffering from alcoholism.
 In fact, this fear is what leads many people to mix diazepam with alcohol.
 They often hope that by taking diazepam while drinking alcohol they will avoid alcohol withdrawal symptoms.
 Unfortunately, this couldn’t be further from the truth.
 The effects of mixing diazepam and alcohol intensify the symptoms of alcohol withdrawal.

 Diazepam and alcohol are both central nervous system depressants.
-Therefore, the effects of mixing diazepam and alcohol can be unpleasant and life threatening.
+Therefore, the effects of mixing diazepam and alcohol can be unpleasant and life-threatening.
 In addition to experiencing nausea, your breathing can become suppressed to a point that leads to death.
 If you or a loved one is addicted to diazepam and alcohol, it’s important that you get help now.
 Our admissions navigators are available to speak with you about treatment at any time of day.
 Please call our 24-hour hotline at 1-888-685-5770 if you need information about treatment for addiction for yourself or for a loved one, or fill out the form at the bottom of this page to verify benefits for treatment.

 Dangers of Mixing Alcohol with Other Benzodiazepines

 Treatment For Alcoholism and Diazepam Abusers

 If you or a loved one needs treatment for addiction to diazepam and alcohol it is important that you know that a variety of effective treatment options are available.
 Treatment starts with detoxing.
 Detoxing from diazepam and alcohol under the care of a physician can be a pleasant experience.
 Medications are available to mitigate the symptoms typically experienced during withdrawal from alcohol and diazepam.
 If at any point during your detox you are uncomfortable, let your treatment provider know immediately.
 Your treatment team will ensure you are as comfortable as possible during the detox process.

 After detox the real work begins.
 Many recovering alcoholics and addicts find this time to be overwhelming.
 They start thinking about what it means to be clean and sober every day for the rest of their lives.
 Take your sobriety one day at a time.
 If that becomes too overwhelming, take your sobriety one hour at a time.